Bill Poon: Career

+Poon's restaurant

-Poon's & Co. was acclaimed for its authentic Cantonese Menu and was famous for its Chinese wind-dry sausages (臘腸) and wind-dry duck made to an old family recipe.
-It was also one of the first Chinese restaurants in London to introduce Clay Pot Rice (煲仔飯).
+In 1973, he was joined by his parents in London, and he opened the Poon's restaurant on Lisle Street.
+Poon's became acclaimed for its authentic Cantonese menu and was known for its Chinese wind-dry sausages and duck made to an old family recipe.
+It was also credited with introducing Claypot rice to the UK.

-In 1976, Bill and Cecilia Poon opened the iconic Poon's of Covent Garden at 41 King Street.
+Regular customers of Poon's Lord Tanlaw and his wife suggested that Poon moved to a larger premise, and in 1976, Bill and Cecilia Poon opened the Poon's of Covent Garden at 41 King Street on the corner of Covent Garden Piazza with Lord and Lady Tanlaw as partners.
+Unusual at that time, the kitchen was placed in the middle of the restaurant enclosed with glass partitions so that the customers could see the chef at work.
+Poon's became noted for changing the perception of Chinese restaurants in the UK which at that time produced meals that were Anglo-Chinese hybrid adapted for British taste.
 In 1980, Poon's of Covent Garden was awarded a Michelin Star.
-Amongst its customers were Mick Jagger, Jerry Hall, Frank Sinatra, Sean Connery, Roger Moore, Jane Seymour and Barbra Streisand.
+Amongst its clientele were Mick Jagger, Frank Sinatra, and Barbra Streisand.

 In 1985 Bill and Cecilia opened Poon's of Geneva and Poon's in The City followed in 1992.
-Bill's sister took over the Lisle Street business and Bill's brother was responsible for Poon's in Leicester Street, Russell Square and Whiteley's.
+Bill's sister took over the Lisle Street business and Bill's brother was responsible for Poon's in Leicester Street (off Lisle Street), Russell Square and Whiteleys in Bayswater.
 At its peak, there were seven Poon's restaurants.

-Bill and Cecilia retired from the restaurant scene in 2006.
+Bill and Cecilia Poon retired from the restaurant scene in 2003.
+All the Poon's restaurants closed, with the original one on Lisle Street closing in 2004.

+In February 2018, Bill Poon's daughter, Amy, resurrected the family business in the form of a three-month pop-up in Clerkenwell, developed the Poon's Wontoneria concept in 2019 including a residency at Carousel on Charlotte Street in 2023, followed by a permanent location at Somerset House in Central London in November 2025.

+Community engagement

 An active member of the Chinese community in London and well-respected in the industry, Bill sat on the judging panel of Chinese Masterchef (organised by Westminster City Council) and was nominated in 2006 in the Pearl Awards for the Promotion of Excellence in Chinese Cuisine.

-Bill Poon continues to work in support of community projects and is currently the Chair of Euro-Chinese Literature Association (歐華文聯), and the Permanent President of Shunde UK Association.
+Poon worked in support of community projects and was the chair of the Euro-Chinese Literature Association (歐華文聯), and the Permanent President of Shunde UK Association.

-In February 2018, Bill Poon's daughter, Amy, resurrected the family business in the form of a 3-month pop-up in Clerkenwell.
+At Poon's, ingredients that were not used on the day were cooked and given to the homeless at Waterloo Bridge.

+Death

+Poon died from cancer on 16 June 2026, aged 81.